AsteriskAmpersand/Ice-Experimental/README.md

 Welcome to the download page for Iceborne Community Edition.
 Join us at https://discord.gg/xPDVbhZgFJ to follow the development of this mod!

-Iceborne Community Edition is a holistic rework of MHW: Iceborne.
-We attempt to address multiple major gripes a significant section of the playerbase had with an otherwise great game.
-The goal of ICE is to preserve the spirit of the game's core design, but improve on its limitations and flaws to provide a more enjoyable experience that can still be recognized as Monster Hunter gameplay.
+Iceborne Community Edition (ICE) is an overhaul mod for MHW: Iceborne, driven by community feedback and suggestions.
+ICE preserves the spirit of the game's core design and direction, but offers improvements to the game in an effort to provide a more balanced and diverse experience for all hunters.

+This mod is a work-in-progress, and still in developement.

+ICE is compatible with online play.
+ICE hunters are matched exclusively with other ICE hunters to prevent negatively affecting vanilla hunters.

+Features:
+- Smoother Progression: Play through at your own pace, without being held back by cutscenes or unreasonable grinds.
+- Quality-of-Life Additions: Spend more time enjoying each hunt, and less time in menus or stuck in base.
+- Clutch Claw Rework: Let the Clutch Claw take a backseat, as you re-experience the fast-paced combat of MHW as it was originally intended.
+- Weapon Moveset Reworks: Master the 14 weapon types in new ways, with increased depth and variety in optimal combos for hunters.
+- Skill Reworks: Make more impactful choices when it comes to skill loadouts.
+More variety, more active skills, less passives.
+- Bug Fixes: Play the game with less pesky bugs to hold you back.

 - - - -